aayush-goyal/wakawaka-action/README.md

 <!-- WAKAWAKA_END -->
 ```

-You can also visit [WakaWaka - API](https://aayushgoyal.in/wakawaka) repo to learn more about the APIs the action uses behind the scenes and to play with them.
+You can also visit [Wakawaka - API](https://aayushgoyal.in/wakawaka) repo to learn more about the APIs the action uses behind the scenes and to play with them.

 # Future Plans
 Here’s a look at some of the exciting features I plan to implement in the future: